-This also means if I shoot a target's head, my shot will be targeting a head that's RTT/2 ms behind and will reach the server RTT/2 ms later (meaning you have a full RTT ms of desync between your shot and the actual hit) This means any interactions I'm making on that object will see a delayed effect.
+This also means if a player shoots a target's head, the shot targets a head that's RTT/2 ms behind and reaches the server RTT/2 ms later (meaning you have a full RTT ms of desynchronization between your shot and the actual hit).
+This means any interactions I'm making on that object will see a delayed effect.

 The authority is who has the right to make final gameplay decisions over objects.
 A server authoritative game has all its final gameplay decisions executed by the server.

-An advantage of server authoritative games is your world's consistency.
-Since all gameplay decisions (ex: a player opens a door, a bot shoots the player) are made by the same node on the network (the server), you're sure these decisions are made at the same time.
-A client authoritative game would have decisions made on client A and other decisions on client B, with both being separated by RTT ms of internet lag.
+An advantage of server authoritative games is consistency.
+Since the server (a single node on the network) makes all gameplay decisions (such as a player opening a door or a bot shooting the player), you can be sure the decisions are made at the same time.
+A client authoritative game would have decisions made on client A and other decisions on client B, with both separated by RTT ms of Internet lag.
 Player A killing player B while player B was already hiding behind cover would cause consistency issues.
 Having all this gameplay logic on one single node (the server) makes these kinds of considerations irrelevant, since everything happens in the same execution context.

-Critical data (like your character health or position for example) could be server authoritative, so cheaters can't mess with it.
-In that instance, the server will have the final say on that data's value.
-You wouldn't want players on their clients being able set their health (or even worst, other player's health) at will.
+Critical data (like your character health or position) can be server authoritative, so cheaters can't mess with it.
+In that instance, the server has the final say on that data's value.
+You wouldn't want players on their clients to set their health (or even worst, other player's health) at will.

-Games that use the Host model will still have this risk, since one of the clients act as a server too.
-Pure servers hosted by you the game developer (dedicated servers) won't run into this issue.
+Games that use the Host model still have this risk because one of the clients acts as a client and a server.
+Pure servers hosted by the game developer (dedicated servers) won't run into this issue.